 The Group's underwriting capacity in its Lloyd's syndicates must be supported by providing a deposit in the form of cash, securities or LOCs, which are referred to as FAL.
 The capital framework at Lloyd's requires each managing agent to calculate the capital requirement for each syndicate they manage.
 Solvency II internal models are used to determine capital requirements for Syndicate 2010 and Syndicate 3010 based on the uSCR.
 Lloyd's has the discretion to take into account other factors at syndicate or member level to uplift the calculated uSCR.
 This may include perceived deficiencies in the internal model result as well as the need to maintain Lloyd's overall security rating.
-Currently, as a minimum, Lloyd's applies a 35.0% uplift to each syndicate's uSCR to arrive
+Currently, as a minimum, Lloyd's applies a 35.0% uplift to each syndicate's uSCR to arrive at the ECA.

 Lloyd's then uses each syndicate's ECA as a basis for determining member level capital requirements, which is backed by FAL.
-For the 2018 calendar year the Group's corporate member's FAL requirement was set at 66.5% (2017 - 75.6%) of underwriting capacity supported.
-The reduction was driven by a combination of factors including a change in categorisation of future reserves, improved reinsurance planning and actively reducing exposures to less profitable business.
+For the 2019 calendar year the Group's corporate member's FAL requirement was set at 67.8% (2018 - 66.5%) of underwriting capacity supported.
 Further solvency adjustments are made to allow for open year profits and losses of the syndicates on which the corporate member participates.
 FAL requirements are formally assessed twice a year and any funds surplus to requirements may be released at that time.

 The FAL assets provided by LICL are deemed to constitute a material ring fenced fund.
 There are no other assets or liabilities in this fund.
 The restriction on the FAL assets is reduced by the SCR charge thereon.
 During 2017, a LOC of \$130,000 thousand was entered into to partially support LICL's FAL contribution.
-This reduced the pledged assets in the ring fenced fund thereby reducing the Group's restriction on own funds.
+This reduced the pledged assets in the ring fenced fund thereby reducing the Group's restriction on Own Funds.
+During 2018 the LOC was not renewed at expiry which accounts for the increase in restricted assets relating to the FAL requirement at 31 December 2018.
+Due to the full consolidation of the Group's Lloyds operations under the BMA model, there was no benefit to Own Funds of renewing the FAL LOC.